MicrosoftDocs/sql-docs/docs/t-sql/language-elements/operators-transact-sql.md

 # Operators (Transact-SQL)
 [!INCLUDE [SQL Server](../../includes/applies-to-version/sqlserver.md)]

   An operator is a symbol specifying an action that is performed on one or more expressions.
-The following tables lists the operator categories that [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] uses.
+The following table lists the operator categories that [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] uses.

 :::row:::
     :::column:::